(click on link to jump to section)

 One of the nation's five main airlines, Transcontinental and Western Air ("TWA" -- later "TransWorld Airlines")

-TWA had a profound effect -- both accidentally and deliberately -- in shaping the future of airliner design.
+TWA had a profound historic impact -- both accidentally and deliberately -- in shaping the future of airliner design.

 A 1931 TWA crash, outside Bazaar, Kansas (near today's Matfield Green rest stop on the Kansas Turnpike),